What Is ADHD?

 A growing number of studies point to online therapy as an effective form of treatment for ADHD.
 For example, in a recent meta-analysis of six studies, researchers found that online therapy improved participants' focus and social function.
 The study also notes the increased availability and convenience provided by online therapy platforms.

 Therapy can help participants learn more about ADHD, recognize their symptoms, and develop effective management techniques.
 However, individuals living with ADHD may find it difficult to attend in-person therapy sessions consistently.
-Online therapy platforms like BetterHelp can provide greater flexibility, availability, and affordability, allowing you to attend therapy sessions from wherever you have an internet connection.
-BetterHelp works with thousands of therapists—who have a wide range of specialties—so you’ll have a good chance of connecting with someone who can address your specific concerns regarding ADHD or similar mental health challenges.
+Online therapy platforms can provide greater flexibility, availability, and affordability.

 Takeaway

-ADHD is a neurodevelopmental disorder characterized by hyperactivity, inattention, impulsivity, and other symptoms that can make everyday functioning more difficult.
-Despite these complications, ADHD is a treatable disorder.
-If you are living with ADHD or another mental health concern, consider connecting with a professional online.
+Attention-deficit/hyperactivity disorder (ADHD) is a neurodevelopmental disorder characterized by hyperactivity, inattention, impulsivity, and other symptoms that can make everyday functioning more difficult.
+ADHD is a treatable disorder.
+If you are living with ADHD or another mental health concern, consider connecting with a professional.
 With the right support, you can navigate ADHD and continue to foster mental wellness.

 Gain a better understanding of ADHD